About

 Aleah Chapin (b.
 1986 Seattle, WA) is a painter whose direct portrayals of the human form have expanded the conversation around western culture’s representations of the body in art.
 Her work has explored aging, gender and beauty, influenced in part by the community within which she was raised on an island in the Pacific Northwest.
 In 2020, Chapin’s work took a radical shift inward, expanding her visual language in order to better express the turbulent times we are living in.
 Consistent throughout her career, Chapin’s work asks the question: What does it mean to exist within a body today?

-Recently, Aleah Chapin and her husband, filmmaker Chris Rodriguez, made a short film about her new work, titled Walking Backwards.
+Aleah Chapin and her husband, filmmaker Chris Rodriguez, made a short film about the shift in her work titled Walking Backwards.
 It is an Official Selection in several film festivals including Cinequest, New York Short Film Festival, Berlin Short Film Festival, Venice Film Festival, and Atlanta Docufest.
 Aleah and Chris won the Best Seattle Filmmakers Award from the Seattle Film Festival and Best Short Documentary from Venice Film Festival.